jluccisano/jluccisano.github.io/_posts/2021-11-27-time-trial-building.md

   - Handcrafted
 ---

-This is my time trial building based on the generic mould FM109-D.
+This is my time trial building based on the open mould FM109-D.
 I shared below all components I bought.
 I also shared some videos on my youtube channel.

 ![Time_trial_building](/assets/images/bike-building/IMG_7809.jpg)